The Power, Challenges, and Roadmap for Action of Artificial Intelligence

 Key Chapter Title List

-3. Heads They Win: How Tech Companies Manipulate the AI Market
+- A Sure Bet: How Tech Companies Manipulate the AI Market

-5. Roadmap for Action: Shifting the AI Debate to a Power Struggle
+- Roadmap for Action: Shifting the AI Debate to a Power Struggle

 Document Introduction

-The report has a rigorous structure, first deconstructing the four major "false myths" that underpin the AI industry's dominance: the vague promises surrounding "Artificial General Intelligence" (AGI), reliance on "too big to fail" infrastructure and capital push, leveraging the narrative of a U.S.-China AI arms race to evade regulation, and redefining regulation as an obstacle to innovation.
-Subsequently, the report provides an in-depth analysis of how tech giants ensure they "can't lose" in the AI market through cloud infrastructure lock-in, ecosystem control, and strategic investments in data centers, while transferring financial, environmental, and community risks to the public and society.
-By reviewing a decade of evidence from fields such as education, healthcare, agriculture, immigration enforcement, and government services, the report clearly states that the actual deployment of AI often exacerbates inequality, erodes professional expertise, enforces fiscal austerity policies, and is generally coercive, infringing upon civil rights and due process.
+The report is rigorously structured, first deconstructing the four major false myths supporting the AI industry's dominance: the vague promises surrounding Artificial General Intelligence (AGI), reliance on "too big to fail" infrastructure and capital push, leveraging the narrative of a US-China AI arms race to evade regulation, and reframing regulation as an obstacle to innovation.
+Subsequently, the report delves into an analysis of how tech giants ensure their position as a "sure bet" in the AI market through cloud infrastructure lock-in, ecosystem control, and strategic investments in data centers, while transferring financial, environmental, and community risks to the public and society.
+By reviewing a decade of evidence from sectors such as education, healthcare, agriculture, immigration enforcement, and government services, the report clearly demonstrates that the actual deployment of AI often exacerbates inequality, erodes professional expertise, enforces fiscal austerity policies, and is frequently coercive, infringing upon civil rights and due process.

 The report ultimately envisions a world characterized by good jobs, shared prosperity, freedom and autonomy, a sustainable future, a strong social safety net, security, an innovative technology ecosystem, and a vibrant democracy.
-It argues that the current AI development trajectory driven by tech oligarchs is fundamentally at odds with this vision.
+It argues that the current AI development trajectory, driven by tech oligopolies, is fundamentally at odds with this vision.
 The report aims to provide policymakers, social movement advocates, and researchers with a set of analytical tools and a strategic framework to counter the irresponsible power of the AI industry.